 With prices of computer hardware steadily declining and technology needs rapidly increasing, companies are more likely to need to sell computers and replace servers, workstations, and other devices at a faster rate.
 This is especially true for businesses that manage large data centers or cloud hosting platforms, as they need to keep their services running on the best-performing hardware available.
+In the event that you’re working with servers, not workstations or consumer grade equipment, check out our guide specific to selling servers.

 Replacing an entire data center’s worth of computers and equipment is a significant investment, but part of what makes it cost-effective is the owner’s ability to sell or re-purpose the computers they no longer need.
 The challenge is deciding how to liquidate those resources and recoup the best benefits.